Illegal tree cutting offenders punished

 Assin Fosu (C/R), Jan.
 31, GNA - Mr. Henry Kudiabor, the Assin Central District Manager of the Forestry Commission has dismissed claims that offenders who cut down trees illegally amidst other misconducts were left off the hook.

-Debunking rumours circulating that the indiscriminate cutting of trees in the Area was as a result of the Commission’s failure to punish offenders, Mr. Kudiabor said the statements were untrue.
+Debunking rumors circulating that the indiscriminate cutting of trees in the Area was as a result of the Commission’s failure to punish offenders, Mr. Kudiabor said the statements were untrue.

 Mr Kudiabor said the Commission was pursuing a higher sentence to serve as deterrent to those who engaged in that nefarious activities to destroy the environment.